olusimeon/DataVizGUI/README.md

 DataVizGUI is a simple graphical user interface built with PyQt5 for data visualization.
+This project was made mainly to visualise world covid19 dataset.

 ## Features